 Almost US$10 billion is at stake.
-The aggressively pursued debt is threatening to strip away state assets worth more than eight times the country’s national health budget; five times its education budget; or well over a quarter of its gross foreign reserves.
+The aggressively pursued debt is threatening to strip away state assets worth more than ten times the country’s national health budget; eight times its education budget; or well over a quarter of its gross foreign reserves.

 Since 2012, Process and Industrial Developments (P&ID), a shell company now backed by a powerful international vulture fund, VR Advisory Services Limited, has been attempting to enforce a scam agreement procured through fraud and corruption against the people of Nigeria.

 This all began from a sham commercial deal designed to fail from the very start.